gsoft-inc/wl-squide/docs/guides/add-authentication.md

 import { lazy, useMemo } from "react";
 import { RouterProvider, createBrowserRouter } from "react-router-dom";
 import { useRoutes } from "@squide/react-router";
-import { useAreRemotesReady } from "@squide/webpack-module-federation";
+import { useAreModulesReady } from "@squide/webpack-module-federation";
 import { AuthenticationBoundary } from "./AuthenticationBoundary.tsx";
 import { RootErrorBoundary } from "./RootErrorBoundary.tsx";
 import { RootLayout } from "./RootLayout.tsx";